freifunk-gluon/gluon/docs/user/site.rst

     This will only affect new installations.
     Upgrades will not change the disabled state.

+    ``ap`` holds the client network configuration.
-    ``ap`` requires a single parameter, a string, named ``ssid`` which sets the interface's ESSID.
-This is the WiFi the clients connect to.
+    To create an unencrypted client network, a string named ``ssid`` which sets the interface's ESSID is required.
+This is the wireless network clients connect to.
+    For an OWE secured network, the ``owe_ssid`` string has to be set.
+It sets the SSID for the opportunistically encrypted wireless network, to which compatible clients can connect to.
+    To utilize the OWE transition mode, ``owe_transition_mode`` has to be set to true.
+    Note that for the transition mode to work, both ``ssid`` as well as ``owe_ssid`` have to be enabled.

     ``mesh`` requires a single parameter, a string, named ``id`` which sets the mesh id, also visible as an open WiFi in some network managers.
 Usually you